top of page

 (Individual Entry)

-In this individual event, students deliver a 7-minute, well-researched speech on a designated AI-related topic based on their age group.
+In this individual event, students deliver a well-researched speech on a designated AI-related topic based on their age group.

 Each speech should be a single-take, unedited video recording.
 Participants may use AI tools for research, writing, and content creation, including visuals.
 The top 20% of participants advance to the elimination rounds, where they may submit a new video or reuse their original video.